๐Ÿฉน

 YOUR GitHub / GitLab

-Best for: customers who already gate infrastructure changes through PR review.
-Patches arrive as merge requests with the rollback snippet pre-populated in the description.
+Best for: teams that already gate infrastructure changes through PR review.
+Patches arrive with the rollback snippet pre-populated in the description.

 Customer K8s Cluster